-Second- and third-year law students and master's degree candidates are eligible to participate in the Clinical Education Program if they have an overall GPA of 2.3 or higher, and receive approval from Professor Peterson, Director of Externships.
-Externships exist in the government, criminal law, entertainment, public interest and judicial sectors, as well as in the dispute resolution field, and are generally accompanied by workshops on campus.
+Second- and third-year law students and master's degree candidates are eligible to participate in an externship.
+Registration is contingent upon an overall GPA of 2.3 and approval from Professor Hamilton, Director of Externships.
+Externship placements are available across government, criminal law, entertainment, public interest, and judicial sectors, as well as in dispute resolution.

 Prospective externs must secure their own placements.
 Current openings are available through Simplicity or the Career Development Office.
 New placements are eligible for approval if they meet the clinical program's educational objectives and afford adequate field supervision.
 Private law firms will be approved if they are either (1) nonprofit public interest entities (cf. section 501(c)(3) of the Internal Revenue Code), regardless of whether the student is paid or unpaid, or (2) a for-profit entity where the student is paid.

 Each unit of externship credit requires 52.5 hours of completed field work.
 Hours spent in on-site work or with lawyers in the field placement count toward externship credit, while travel time, breaks, and most off-site work do not count toward externship credit.
 Students can earn up to 22 units of out-of-classroom credit toward graduation; these units include credit earned for externships, journals, and advocacy teams.
 Following the add/drop deadline, changes cannot be made to the number of registered units.
 Students are expected to register for the number of units that properly reflects the number of hours to be worked.
 If extenuating circumstances arise, students should contact Professor Hamilton as soon as possible to request an exception.